Robert Wood Johnson founded Johnson & Johnson in 1886 with his two brothers.

-Under his leadership, the company published medical manuals, supported railroad workers with first aid kits, and vaccinated all employees during the 1901 smallpox epidemic.
+It was a busy period for the company, they were doing all kinds of things like printing medical manuals, supporting railroad workers with first aid kits, and vaccinating its employees during the 1901 smallpox epidemic.

 The company quickly became an industry leader known for its progressive employee policies and commitment to public health.